cmohge1/lrbs-digital-editing-advanced-2019/day5.md

 Today will survey some visualisation tools for texts.
 It will also provide a general introduction to the R programming language, with libraries focusing on text analysis and visualisation.

+## Schedule, Friday, 5 July: Visualisation and Text Analysis of Edition Data

+|Time   | Topic   | Type |
+|---|---|---|
+|9.30	| Seminar 12: Current web-based vis tools; Intro to R | Presentation |
+| 11.30	| Seminar 13: Using R to visualise text data; course wrap-up | Presentation |

 ## Aims

 - Understand some of the options for visualising text material.
 - Understand the value of using programming languages as part of edition planning.
 - Working knowledge of the basic syntax of the R programming language, and the ability to modify existing text analysis code.

-## Day 5 (5 July): Visualisation and Text Analysis of Edition Data

-|Time   | Topic   | Type |
-|---|---|---|
-|9.30	| Seminar 12: Current web-based vis tools; Intro to R | Presentation |
-| 11.30	| Seminar 13: Using R to visualise text data; course wrap-up | Presentation |

 ## Readings